LeoVen/C-DataStructures-Library/README.md

 Not implemented yet.

-### PriorityHeap
+### PriorityList

-Not implemented yet.
+The priority list is a linked list implementation of a priority queue.
+It has a lot in common with a sorted list, but in this case the elements are sorted according to their priority.

 ### PriorityQueue

-The priority queue is a linked list implementation.
-It has a lot in common with a sorted list, but in this case the elements are sorted according to their priority.
+Not implemented yet.

 ### Queue